NC State Extension Publications

 Skip to Residential Recommendations

 The tachinid fly, Icelia triquetra, and other parasites usually keep populations of larger elm leaf beetles below noticeable levels From time to time, these beetles "escape" their parasites, predators, and diseases and become noticeable defoliators for a year or two.
 They then seem to die away perhaps as parasites etc. catch up with the population.
 Larger elm leaf beetles are not reported to be resistant to insecticides, so it can be controlled with most insecticides available in garden centers that are labeled for residential landscape use.
 If severe defoliation occurs early in the growing season, and if the tree is small enough to treat, and if the tree is important in the landscape, it may be worthwhile applying an insecticide.
 Most of the pyrethroid insecticides for sale in garden centers labeled for residential use should give more than adequate control.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).

 References